jallensmith/readyprojectone/CodingNotes.md

 Run the below code in the terminal:
 ```
 git init;

 git add 'name of file' [Only One Specific File is added];
 git add .
-[Everything in the Current Directory];
+[Everything in the Current Directory is staged, ready to ship to git];
 git add ..
-[Everythingin the Parent Directory];
+[Everythingin the Parent Directory is staged, ready to ship to git];

+git commit -m "Message Name"

+git log [shows all the commits we have made]
 ```